RobertTalbert/calculus/w2021/201-assessment-w2021.md

 Assessments:

-- Learning Targets, assessed primarily through Checkpoints but students can also do video, oral assessments, or make-your-own (*put deadlines on the alternatives*
+- Learning Targets, assessed primarily through Checkpoints but students can also do video, oral assessments, or make-your-own (*put limitations and deadlines on the alternatives*)
+	- Provide acceptable evidence of skill on a LT once: "Proficiency"
+	- Provide acceptable evidence of skil
+- AEPs (should be 8-10 of these in all)
+- WeBWorK (16 questions per module -- 4 review, 6 each for A/B)
+- Daily Prep (two per module -- once for each A/B)

 ## Second look 2020-12-22 08:46:31